 For those who want to retain the property

 - You wish to leave your house to your spouse.
 But your age-old mother is also living under the same roof.
 You are worried that your spouse may sell off the house leaving your mother with no place to live.

 - You have a mentally disabled child.
-You wish to allow your child to continue to stay in the house during his lifetime.
+You wish to allow your child to stay in the house during his lifetime.

-- You are worried that after you passed away, the creditors of your estate may claim the family home.
+- You are worried that after you pass away, the creditors of your estate may claim the family home.